-Medicare generally pays 80% of “approved” hospital and medical expenses and 75% of Prescription drugs costs.
+Medicare generally pays 80% of “approved” hospital and medical expenses and 75% of Prescription drug costs.
 You must be enrolled in Medicare Part A, B & D to receive these benefits.
-The key word, however, is “approved.”
+The keyword, however, is “approved.”
 So what is not approved and what are your potential out of pocket expenses?

 Medicare does not cover all medical procedures or drugs.
 In fact, Medicare does not cover any routine dental vision or hearing expenses and it does not cover many new specialty drugs.
 Even when the drugs are covered, the copays and out of pocket expenses can be catastrophic.

 Medicare does not cover Long Term Care.
 Long Term Care is defined as custodial care.
 That means nursing home level care like bathing, taking medications, transferring to the toilet, etc. Medicare only covers a very limited acute recovery care under certain circumstances.
 Medicaid may pay for Long Term Care if the beneficiary has spent all their assets, but many of the best Long Term Care facilities will not accept Medicaid.

 Comprehensive coverage for Medicare beneficiaries consists of Medigap insurance policy, Dental Vision and Hearing Coverage, Medicare Part D insurance, and Cancer Heart Attack and Stroke insurance coverage.
 Long Term Care Insurance is appropriate for those with incomes and assets that will support the premiums.